The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Cargo Ships to Manihiki

 Cargo ships offer an alternative option to get to Manihiki on a multi-day voyage from Rarotonga.
-Due to the infrequency, lack of schedule and the low value for money, cargo ships are not a recommended way to get to Manihiki.
+Due to their infrequency, lack of schedule, and low value for money, cargo ships are not recommended as a means of transportation to Manihiki.
 Nevertheless, you can learn more about the expeditions in Cook Islands Cargo Ship Guide: How to Use the Ferry for Interisland Travel in the Cook Islands.

 Getting Around Manihiki